 Currently, there is no cure for Alzheimer’s disease or a way to reverse the damage it has caused, but that will soon change.
 These Alzheimer’s disease breakthroughs have helped us get to where we are today and will help guide us to where we can be tomorrow.

 Early Stages of Discovery

-In 1984, the NIA began funding Alzheimer’s disease centers, which created a nationwide network for research.
-These developments led to a significant Alzheimer’s disease breakthrough in 1993.
-The Food and Drug Administration approved the first Alzheimer’s treatment drug, Tacrine.
-While memory care services existed at this point and time, there were no medications to help those with the disease.
+In 1984, the NIA began funding Alzheimer’s disease centers, creating a nationwide network for research.
+These developments led to a significant breakthrough in 1993.
+The Food and Drug Administration approved the first medication to treat Alzheimer’s disease: Tacrine.
+While memory care services did exist at this point and time, there were no medications readily available to help those with the disease.